Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="pet-optional-ncnhealthchecks-resources"></a>
-### 1.2 OPTIONAL Check of ncnHealthChecks Resources
+### 1.2 NCN Resource Checks (optional)

-To dump the ncn uptimes, the node resource consumptions and/or the list of pods not in a running state, run the following:
+To dump the NCN uptimes, the node resource consumptions, and/or the list of pods not in a running state, run the following:

 ```bash
 ncn# /opt/cray/platform-utils/ncnHealthChecks.sh -s ncn_uptimes